roger-that-dev/yo-cordapp/README.md

     flow start YoFlow target: [NODE_NAME]

 Where `NODE_NAME` is NodeA or NodeB.
+The space after the `:` is required.
 Note you can't sent a Yo! to yourself because that's not cool.

 To see all your Yo's! use:

-    rpc vaultAndUpdates
+    run vaultAndUpdates

 ## Further reading